-Betting exchanges make their money by charging a small commission on our bets.
-It’s basically their fee for providing the platform for us to trade bets.
+They do so by charging a small commission on winning bets, usually between 0-5%.
+It’s basically their fee for providing a platform on which you can trade bets.

-Betfair is probably the better option if you’re new to matched betting and they’re offering new customers 0% commission for 30 days, which is a pretty good starter.
+Betfair are the better option if you’re new to matched betting.
+They’re the bigger brand and are offering new customers 0% commission for 30 days, which is great for boosting your initial profits.

-Things should become even clearer in my next guide as I walk you through your first matched betting offer!
+Things should become clearer in the next guide as I walk you through your first matched betting offer!